lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 * _ML-KEM_: {{I-D.ietf-lamps-kyber-certificates}} and [FIPS.203]
 * _RSA-OAEP_: [RFC8017]
 * _X25519 / X448_: [RFC8410]
 * _HKDF_: [RFC5869].
 Salt is not provided; ie the default salt (all zeroes of length HashLen) will be used.
-In all cases, the output length of HKDF is the same as the block size of the underlying hash function, for example `HKDF-SHA256/256` means HKDF-SHA256 with an output length `L` of 256 bits (32 octets).
+The output length of HKDF is the same as the block size of the underlying hash function; in particular, `HKDF-SHA256/256` means HKDF-SHA256 with an output length `L` of 256 bits (32 octets).
 * _SHA2_: [FIPS.180-4]
 * _SHA3_: [FIPS.202]